ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 **Notes:**

 - This is an Activity Tracker example, because the "app" is set to the /var/log/at directory.
 This causes the STSender to forward to AT; otherwise, it is just normal super tenant lines.
-- The "line" is the familiar CADF format of Activity Tracker, wrapped in a payload.
-The meta structure is no longer necessary, and instead the logSourceCRN field controls where the customer copy of the event should be sent.
 - You can send a number of lines in one API call, since "lines" is an array.
 The maximum size you can send is 16 Kb
 - One pitfall is that you must manage the persistence of your logs and events.
 If you store your logs and events in memory, the data will be lost if your program crashes or LogDNA is not accessible for a period of time.
 This limitation is overcome in the agent approach because it stores the logs and events in a disk based file.
 The LogDNA agent will automatically send the saved data when conditions get corrected.